 Allan Gray Australia seeks out investments that it considers to be undervalued.
 As part of the investment philosophy and process, Allan Gray Australia conducts its own assessment of companies' intrinsic value with reference to the present value of their potential future cash flows.
-Among other things, this involves a consideration the risks to a company's ability to generate future cash flows, including ESG-related risks.
+Among other things, this involves a consideration of the risks to a company's ability to generate future cash flows, including ESG-related risks.
 Allan Gray Australia forms its own view as to the materiality of the risk and then whether all identified, material risks are adequately reflected in a company's share price.
 ESG-related risks, including modern slavery risks, are considered consistently with any other material risk.
+All material risks are documented in the investment thesis, which includes an ESG risk matrix.
 Allan Gray Australia's responsible investing analyst also conducts an independent review of the ESG-related risks which may include modern slavery risks.
 The investment thesis is then subject to a peer review process.